opskeleton/opskeleton/puppet.md

 $ opsk module foo
 ```

-Each generated module will contain puppet-rspec with matching Rakefile (see [testing](https://github.com/opskeleton/opskeleton#testing)).
+Each generated module will contain puppet-rspec with matching Rakefile.

 ## Testing